cenau/little_cpu/README.md

 JNE	0xA	2	jump if not equal
 JG	0xB	2	jump if greater (ie, EQ ==0 AND EM == 1)
 JL	0xC	2	jump if less (ie, EQ == 0 AND EM == 0)
-IN 	0xD	3       get value at HARDWARE COMMAND (REG A 4 LSB) from hardware at HARDWARE ADDRESS ( REG A 4 MSB ) OUT	0XE	3
+IN 	0xD	3       get value at HARDWARE COMMAND (in ADDRESS) from hardware at HARDWARE ADDRESS ( in REGISTER A ) OUT	0XE	3
 LIT	0XF	4  	set REGISTER A to VALUE